hjespers/teslams/README.md

 #main.js

 A sample application which uses the teslams.js library to call common functions provided in the REST API.
-A valid teslamotors.com login and password is required and must be inserted into the top of this program in "creds"
+A valid teslamotors.com login and password is required and must be inserted into the config.json configuration file.

 To execute run: